 Owning a pet hedgehog may not be as easy or straightforward as you thought, but by doing your research, visiting breeders and speaking to an exotic mammal vet, you will be able to decide whether a hedgehog is the right pet for you.
 For many people hedgehogs are playful and amusing pets worth making the extra effort for.

 Do you have a new pet hedgehog in need of a wellness exam?
 Contact Thomasville Veterinary Hospital Urgent Care + Surgery today.
-Our exotic companion animal veterinarian can help you to provide your hedgehog with the best possible care .
+Our vets will be able to direct you to a veterinary hospital that can provide the care your tiny companion needs.

 Looking for a vet in the Thomasville area?